RopeScore/rulesets/README.md

 [![codecov](https://codecov.io/gh/RopeScore/rulesets/graph/badge.svg?token=4OQJQODHGR)](https://codecov.io/gh/RopeScore/rulesets)

-RopeScore rulesets provides a library of calculations for Rope Skipping competition rules.
+RopeScore rulesets provides a vast and open library of calculations for Rope Skipping competition rules.

 These rules are exposed on four different levels from this package: